 Listing and advertising rental properties is a massive part of being a landlord or property manager.
 After all, you want as many eyes on your property as possible to try to reduce vacancy times and attract new tenants quickly.
 However, it’s essential to create a detailed and compelling rental property listing that accurately describes your rental property.
-Today, we’ll review how to create a professional description and what to avoid putting in your rental listing.
+In the video below, we’ll review how to create a professional description and what to avoid putting in your rental listing.

 What Makes a Good Rental Property Listing?